Table of Contents

 The transformation from raw plastic to a strong, printable bag is a fascinating feat of engineering.
 Let's break down the woven polypropylene bag manufacturing process step-by-step.

-The journey begins with polypropylene (PP) or polyethylene (PE) granules, often mixed with additives like calcium carbonate (for filler and opacity) or color masterbatch.
-These granules are fed into an extruder.
-Inside the extruder, the material is heated to a molten state and forced through a circular die, forming a thin, continuous tube of film.
+The process begins with polypropylene (PP) or polyethylene (PE) pellets, typically mixed with additives such as calcium carbonate (for filler and opacity) or masterbatch.
+These pellets are fed into an extruder.
+Inside the extruder, the material is heated to a molten state and forced through a T-shaped die with an internally heated, coat-hanger-style spiral manifold.

 The prepared tapes, now wound on large bobbins (creels), are fed into the heart of the operation: the circular weaving loom.
 The bobbins are mounted on the outside of the loom, and the tapes travel inward.
 Inside the loom, two sets of tapes—the warp (running lengthwise) and the weft (running circumferentially)—are interlaced in a precise over-and-under pattern.